Last updated: 7th December 2025

 Are there penalties for overpaying my mortgage balance?

-Yes, there can be penalties for overpaying your mortgage if your agreement includes early repayment charges.
+Be careful – yes, there can be penalties for overpaying your mortgage if your agreement includes those pesky early repayment charges.

 Should I pay off high-interest debts before overpaying my mortgage?